ethanndickson/something-awesome/README.md

 This extension claims it's sole purpose is replacing a list of basic ASCII smileys with their unicode emoji replacements on all websites visited.

 It's expected that the novelty of this extension will wear off, and the user will want to disable the extension.
-The easiest way to do that is via a popup box that resides when the extension icon is clicked, this has been purposefully placed as to ensure users keep the extension installed for as long as possible.
+The easiest way to do that is via a popup box that appears when the extension icon is clicked, this has been purposefully placed as to ensure users keep the extension installed for as long as possible.

 ## Malicious (Keylogger & Data Collection Server)
 The goal of this section is to harvest user keystrokes and form input, including emails, passwords, phone numbers, and instant messaging chat boxes.